bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 ![our recovered header](/assets/images/2025-09-22-crew_secure-file-transfer/recovered_pt1.png)

-The start `iTX` looks suspicously like `iTXt` which is the text section in a PNG!
+The start `iTX` looks suspiciously like `iTXt` which is the text section in a PNG!
 The [standard defines](https://www.w3.org/TR/png-3/#11tEXt) some easy bytes.
-Howver, we need to guess some values, i.e. the `Keyword`
+However, we need to guess some values, i.e. the `Keyword`

 ![iTXt header bytes](/assets/images/2025-09-22-crew_secure-file-transfer/itxtheader.png)

 I build a script to try every keyword from the standard.
-After, I saved every png hoping for the best
+After, I saved every PNG hoping for the best

 ```python
 p0KnowniTXT = bytearray(p0KnownWithIHDR) # recovered header with the CRC32 derived values